CURRENT

 April 1–June 22, 2024: Prevailing Landscapes, Gordon Smith Gallery of Canadian Art, North Vancouver, Canada

-The exhibition features works by Kim Dorland, Stan Douglas, Tim Gardner, Cameron Kerr, Krystle Silverfox, Ian Wallace, Jin-me Yoon, and Karen Zalamea, and is curated by Jackie Wong.
+The exhibition features works by Kim Dorland, Stan Douglas, Tim Gardner, Cameron Kerr, Krystle Silverfox, Ian Wallace, Jin-me Yoon, Karen Zalamea, and is curated by Jackie Wong.

 April 24, 2024: Read the Stir article At the Gordon Smith Gallery, Prevailing Landscapes contrasts Canada's distinct wilderness with urban forces